Willie Chambers: Further activities

+1970s - 1980s

-In a review of the Live in Concert on Mars album by The Chambers Brothers which featured Steve Cropper, Willie's singing on the song "Superstar" was referred to as a gem with the reviewer also saying that 7:37 wouldn't be too long for progressive airplay.
+The Chambers Brothers recorded the Live in Concert on Mars, which was released on Roxbury RLX 106 in 1976.
+The album also featured Steve Cropper on guitar.
+The album was reviewed in the 23 October 1976 issue of Cash Box.
+Willie's singing on the song "Superstar" was referred to as a gem with the reviewer also saying that 7:37 wouldn't be too long for progressive airplay.

 Willie and brother Joe provided backing vocals on "Haunted House", a track on the Before The Rain album by Lee Oskar, released in 1978.

+In 1984, he was part of a group called the Chambers Brothers Band which featured himself, Joe Chambers, Chris Chambers, Duke Williams, Corey Spags and Cotton Kent.
+Group members, Williams, Kent and Spags (aka Corey Spagnolo) were from the group, Duke Williams and The Extremes.
+They recorded three songs at Rusk Studios.
+They were "Here We Go", "Let's Get Funky" and "You Are My Life".
+"Lets Get Funky", which was apparently released on the Vogue label in Europe, was heard live on a show at RFM in Paris in 1984.
+They also released a four-track 12" EP The Chambers Brothers Are Back in 1985, that had the songs, "Ive Been Lovin' You Too Long", "Rainin' in My Heart", "Body Work Part 1" and "Body Work Part 2".

-1990s to 2000s
+1990s

 Chambers added his vocals to a track on Kid Ramos' self-titled album.
 Mike Boehm of Los Angeles Times gave a review in September 1999.
 He noted Chambers' input to the song "Leave Me Alone", describing it as "piercing, full-on cries in the role of a man caged in a romance he doesn’t want".

+Towards the late 1990s, Willie was fronting his Willie Chambers Band.
+He was the only member from the Chambers Brothers that was in it.
+According to the 30 October 1997 article "In It for the Long Haul" in the Los Angeles Times by Bill Locey, Chambers' son and Nephew were also in the band.
+They had recorded a demo or original songs and were looking around for a record deal.
+Apparently, there were some interested parties.
+They were to make their debut in Ventura, California at Nicholby's on Saturday, 1 November 1997.

+2000s

 In 2005, he sang lead on "I Move Easy" which was written by T. J. Tindall and featured Tindal, Earl Scooter on background vocals.
-The rhythm section featured Earl Young and Ronnie Baker and Larry Washington from MFSB.
+The rhythm section featured Earl Young, Ronnie Baker and Larry Washington from MFSB.

 In 2006, he sat in with a group called Vince and the Invinceables at a benefit concert for Arthur Lee of the group Love.

 Between 2008 and 2009, he was involved with the Artie Vegas Revue.

 He and his brother Joe Chambers worked with Australian singer Jessie Sparks.
-They contributed to the song "Calendar Years" which featured on her EP which was released in 2012.
+They contributed to the song "Calendar Years" which was featured on her 2012 EP.
 The song was described as a funky piece with a soulful vocal.
-In September 2015, Chambers and Louis Metoyer were scheduled to appear at Pickwick Gardens, Ronnie Mack's Salute to Tina Turner event.